Maryland Weather: Hot Again With Scattered Storms

 BALTIMORE (WJZ) — Another warm day is expected for Wednesday as temperatures are expected to remain in the low 90s.

 There is the possibility for an afternoon storm in the forecast.
 Scattered storms moved across the state on Tuesday.
-The humidity is still expected to be high.READ MORE: Gary Creek, Alleged Founder Of The 'Triple-C' Gang, Dead In Georgia After 3-Hour Barricade
+The humidity is still expected to be high.READ MORE: Anne Arundel County Police Officers Rescue Snapping Turtle Found In Traffic

-READ MORE: Gov. Hogan Talks Unemployment Claim Issues, Defends Ending Extra Federal Benefits After Some Outraged Over Problems

-On #WJZ a nice drop in the temperature is on the way! pic.twitter.com/SDXb3pUyGd

 Relief from the heat is expected to begin on Thursday and last through the weekend.
 The forecasted high for Friday is 72 degrees and temperatures are expected to remain in the 70s throughout the weekend.